farrukh-ali-khan/CRUD_Api_NodeJs/Readme.md

 Use postman for checking.

-For post data in database use x-www-form-urlencoded.
+For post and delete data in database use x-www-form-urlencoded.

 For checking post and delete you have to use specific id in url.